chao797Adam/dbt_trips_tutorial/README.md

 This project instead defines snapshots using the traditional `{% snapshot %}` SQL block syntax, sourced from staging (`stg_*`) models, with the snapshot output kept in its own dedicated `snapshots` schema rather than `gold`.
 Two separate deviations are bundled here:

 - **Format**: SQL-block snapshots (this project) vs. YAML-based snapshots (reference).
 Both are valid, supported dbt syntaxes — this is a stylistic choice, not a correctness issue.
 YAML snapshots are dbt's more recent recommended format and reduce boilerplate when many snapshots share the same shape, but the SQL-block format makes the underlying `select` statement and any inline transformation more explicit and easier to read for a small number of snapshots.
 - **Output location**: gold schema (reference) vs. a dedicated `snapshots` schema (this project).
 Materializing SCD2 history directly into the gold layer blurs the boundary between "current-state analytics tables" and "historical change-tracking tables" — a BI tool browsing the gold schema would see snapshot tables mixed in with regular fact/dimension tables.
-This project keeps snapshots in their own schema, sourced from staging (`stg_*`) models, so that gold remains a clean, current-state-only analytics layer, and snapshot history is clearly demarcated as a separate concern.
+This project keeps snapshots in their own schema, sourced from the **silver** layer rather than gold, so that gold remains a clean, current-state-only analytics layer, and snapshot history is clearly demarcated as a separate concern.
+Sourcing from silver rather than staging is a further refinement beyond the reference tutorial: silver has already been deduplicated and cleaned, so a snapshot built on it only records genuine entity-level changes, not source-formatting noise.

 ### 6. Stylistic: Jinja used for field-list generation